 - 3.1 HKEX has in place a GRM framework to identify, assess, monitor and manage the entire range of risks inherent in its business and operations arising from both internal and external sources on an ongoing basis.
 HKEX, including HKSCC, reviews the risk management framework regularly, covering the following risks: - (a) Legal and regulatory risk the Hong Kong legal framework supports and allows HKSCC to conduct all material aspects of its activities as a CCP, SSS operator and CSD.
 Legal and regulatory division also observes changes in laws and regulations that may affect CCP.
 For legal risk, please refer to the description under Principle 1: Legal Basis; - (b) Liquidity risk HKSCC assesses its liquidity needs daily, including using stress testing and maintains sufficient liquid resources to ensure that it is able to meet its payment and delivery obligations in a timely manner including under default scenarios in extreme but plausible market conditions.
 Please refer to the description under Principle 7: Liquidity Risk; - (c) Credit risk to minimise the risk that its CPs or ChinaClear would be unable to meet their payment and delivery obligations under Market Contracts, and the requirements for Marks, Margin, GF contribution (GF Contribution), Mainland Settlement Deposit, Mainland Security Deposit or other collateral, in a timely manner, HKSCC applies risk-related participantship requirements.
 These include the imposition of minimum capital requirements on CPs and daily credit risk monitoring of its CPs and ChinaClear through a set of risk metrics.
 HKSCC maintains financial resources sufficient to cover a wide range of potential stress scenarios including CP default scenarios in extreme but plausible market conditions.
 HKSCC also has risk management measures in place to manage the risk arising from the default of ChinaClear.
 Please refer to the description under Principle 4: Credit Risk; - (d) Market risk In respect of Exchange Trades, HKSCC imposes Marks and Margin to cover current and potential future market fluctuations.
 All outstanding positions resulting from Market Contracts are marked to market and subject to Margin calculation on daily basis.
-Furthermore, HKSCC will collect intra-day margin from CPs in advance of Hong Kong holidays during which major overseas markets are open for trading.
-Also, for any Eligible Securities in respect of Exchange Trades, each of which HKSCC considers to be high risk, HKSCC may require CPs to provide Concentration Collateral.
-Furthermore, HKSCC has the right to demand Additional Collateral from any CPs and ChinaClear as it deems necessary to cover risks arising from their specific business activities, financial conditions or internal control environment.
-HKSCC collects Mainland Settlement Deposit and Mainland Security Deposit for China Connect Securities Trades to cover its exposures to each CP.
+Furthermore, HKSCC will collect intra-day Margin from CPs in advance of Hong Kong holidays during which major overseas markets are open for trading.
+Furthermore, HKSCC has the right to demand additional collateral from any CPs and ChinaClear as it deems necessary to cover risks arising from their specific business activities, financial conditions or internal control environment.
+HKSCC collects Mainland Settlement Deposit and Mainland Security Deposit for

+China Connect Securities Trades to cover its exposures to each CP.
 Please refer to the description under Principle 4: Credit Risk and Principle 6: Margin;